Francesco Conconi: Appointment to Medical Committee of CONI

-Alexandre de Merode, a former President of the IOC's Medical Committee appointed Conconi as a member of the medical committee and funded Conconi's alleged research into a test to detect the use of EPO.
-During this time the President of CONI from 1993 to 1998, Dr. Mario Pescante, suppressed a report by Donati which indicated Conconi's involvement in doping.
+Alexandre de Merode, a former President of the IOC's Medical Committee, appointed Conconi as a member of the medical committee and funded Conconi's alleged research into a test to detect the use of EPO.
+During this time, the President of CONI from 1993 to 1998, Dr. Mario Pescante, suppressed a report by Donati which indicated Conconi's involvement in doping.

 Investigations

-In 1999 the investigations into the doping activities of Conconi began.
+In 1999, the investigations into the doping activities of Conconi began.
 About twenty doctors and researchers from Conconi's biomedical research centre were under investigation.
-In an investigation in front of Judge Piero Messini D'Agostini two hematologists submitted a report in which they concluded that the blood values of athletes treated by Conconi indicated doping.
-In 2000 Italian public prosecutor Pierguido Soprani alleged that Conconi drugged himself.
-This was because Conconi at the age of 59 recorded a hematocrit value of 57% while competing in a mountain bike race on 3 September 1994.
+In an investigation in front of Judge Piero Messini D'Agostini, two haematologists submitted a report in which they concluded that the blood values of athletes treated by Conconi indicated doping.
+In 2000, Italian public prosecutor Pierguido Soprani alleged that Conconi drugged himself.
+This was because Conconi, at the age of 59, recorded a hematocrit value of 57% while competing in a mountain bike race on 3 September 1994.
 Computer files of Conconi that were seized in the investigation were later reported in the press.
 These files were for patients of Conconi and included Ivan Gotti, Pavel Tonkov, Abraham Olano, Marco Pantani, Tony Rominger, Gianluca Bortolami and Giorgio Furlan.
 These files showed hematocrit variations in individuals during treatments.
 Tonkov's hematocrit went from 51.5% in June 1996 to 40.9% in September.
 Ivan Gotti's hematocrit went from 35.2% in January 1997 to 50.7% in June 1998.
 Marco Pantani's level went from 40.7 in March 1994 to 58% in June and July 1994.
-During the 1995 Tour de France, Pantani had a level of 56% and after his accident in Milano–Torino it was 60%.
-Claudio Chiappucci had a hematocrit level of 35% in January 1994 to 60% in June, 1994 after he came fifth in the 1994 Giro d'Italia.
+During the 1995 Tour de France, Pantani had a level of 56% and after his accident in Milano–Torino, it was 60%.
+Claudio Chiappucci had a hematocrit level of 35% in January 1994 to 60% in June 1994 after he came fifth in the 1994 Giro d'Italia.

-In 2004 Judge Oliva alleged that the athletes treated at the Institute indeed had taken EPO during the 1993 season but due to the statute of limitations, none would be prosecuted.
+In 2004, Judge Oliva alleged that the athletes treated at the Institute indeed had taken EPO during the 1993 season but due to the statute of limitations, none would be prosecuted.
 The Judge found Conconi 'morally guilty'.
 The judge had looked at medical reports of 33 cyclists in the period 1993-1995, including Chiappucci's, and all blood tests showed largely fluctuating hematocrit-values, indicative for EPO-use.

 Assistants at the Biomedical Research Centre at Ferrara University

 Conconi had many assistants (doctors and researchers) with whom he performed his tests.
 Several of these would be charged in connection with doping activities or would continue working as sports scientists after leaving the Institute.
-The most well known is Michele Ferrari who worked with Conconi during the 1980s until the mid-1990s.
+The most well-known is Michele Ferrari, who worked with Conconi during the 1980s until the mid-1990s.